Porta/poxy_client/README.md

 ### Custom implementation

-Though the code for {PoxyClient poxy_client} it's pretty straightforward, in case you want to take a look.
+The code for {PoxyClient poxy_client} it's pretty straightforward.

-The {PoxyClient.perform perform} method encapsulates the 3 important operations the client performs.
+The {PoxyClient.perform perform} method encapsulates the 3 important operations the client does.

 #### Retrieve